samir-0/SecondToTime/README.md

-# SecondToTime
+# Second To Time
 Second   to  hour , minute , second